-Inventories consisting of fuel and lubricants on board of vessels.
+Inventories consisting of bunker fuel, lubricating oils and other supplies.
 Inventories are measured at the lower of cost or net realizable value.
 Cost of the used inventories are measured by using the First-in-First-out method including bunker inventory.